 The Holy Land is a place of great spiritual importance for Jews, Christians and Muslims.
-In recent generations it has also been the site of great conflict that takes a devastating toll on all who live there and contributes to instability in the region.
-Recognizing the importance of bringing peace to the Holy Land, the United States Government has repeatedly advocated for negotiations between the Israelis and Palestinians.
-Secretary of State Kerry devoted significant time and energy to the most recent round of peace talks.
-Unfortunately, after roughly nine months of negotiations these efforts stalled.
+In recent decades it has also been the site of great conflict that takes a devastating toll on all who live there and contributes to instability in the region.
+The U.S. Government has repeatedly advocated for negotiations between the Israelis and Palestinians.
+Secretary Kerry devoted significant time and energy to the most recent round of peace talks.
+Unfortunately, after nine months of negotiations these efforts stalled.
 The fragile talks were at times jeopardized by violent acts on both sides, including settler attacks and rockets fired from Gaza, and by Israeli settlement expansion.
-Israel's cancellations of an agreed upon release of Palestinian prisoners, the approval of more settlement construction, Palestine's signing onto 15 international conventions and the announcement of a Hamas-Fatah unity government were the final actions that derailed peace talks in April 2014.
+Israel's cancellations of an agreed upon release of Palestinian prisoners, the approval of more settlement construction, Palestine's signing onto 15 UN conventions and the formation of a Hamas-Fatah unity government derailed the talks in April 2014.

 A tense situation gave way to a new breakout of violence in the summer of 2014.
-The tragic kidnappings and murders of three Israeli youth, the arrests of hundreds of Palestinians and the searches of hundreds of Palestinian homes in the West Bank, and the consequent kidnapping and murder of a Palestinian youth, who was burned alive, set the stage for renewed conflict between Hamas and Israel.
+The tragic kidnappings and murders of three Israeli youth, the arrests of hundreds of Palestinians and the searches of hundreds of Palestinian homes in the West Bank, and the kidnapping and murder of a Palestinian youth, who was burned alive, set the stage for renewed conflict between Hamas and Israel.
 Hamas indiscriminately fired rockets into civilian areas of Israel.
-Israel launched a major military response that lacked proportionality.
-The hostilities between Israel and Hamas intensified, bringing death and destruction, especially to the civilian population of Gaza.
-During the 90 day conflict more than 2,100 Gazans died, most of them civilians, including many young children, women and the vulnerable elderly, along with 66 Israeli military personnel and 6 Israeli civilians.
+Israel launched a military response that lacked proportionality.
+The hostilities between Israel and Hamas intensified, bringing death and destruction, especially to the civilians of Gaza.
+During the 90 day conflict more than 2,100 Gazans died, most of them civilians, including children, women and elderly, along with 66 Israeli military personnel and 6 Israeli civilians.